An Important Pair of Large Gilt and Patinated Bronze Seven-Light Neoclassical Candelabra with Matte and Burnished Finishing, Empire period

 - C. Bizot, Mobilier Directoire Empire, Editions Charles Massin, Paris, p.
 33.

-Made entirely of finely chased gilt and patinated bronze with matte and burnished finishing, the candelabra feature an anthropomorphic stem depicting a magnificently sculpted priestess in a solemn pose, who is wearing a long tunic with zigzag embroidery.
-Each figure brandishes an oil lamp with an elongated mid-portion, which is surmounted by two winged Victory figures that are leaning against the faux lid, with an acorn finial.
-Their bodies terminate in scrolling leaves; they stretch their hands out toward a double flower adorned with rosettes, upon which a dove is perching.
-The oil lamp terminates, on either end, in the heads of imaginary beasts with open mouths; the pedestal is decorated with gadrooned rings resting upon round bases adorned with stylized palm friezes and embellished with beadwork.
-Each priestess supports on her head a leaf-decorated cylinder with a stylized frieze, which issues the light branches; the tapering baluster-form stem terminates in a nozzle and drip pan to which are attached three cornices adorned with scrolls upon which butterflies are perched.
-To the stem are attached six further sinuous light branches, arranged on two levels.
-They are elaborately adorned with scrolling, masks, gadrooned friezes and ewers with applied handles decorated with lions’ heads, and basins with nozzles and drip pans decorated with palm motifs, leaves, Greek key motifs, and flowers.
-The female figures stand on a tall triangular base with concave sides, which is lavishly decorated with egg-and-dart friezes, rams’ heads, beadwork, and applied motifs depicting Psyche standing on an entablature that is supported by C-scrolls adorned with palms and flowers.
-On the base there are rosettes and busts of winged griffons with claws.
+Made entirely of finely chased gilt and patinated bronze with matte and burnished finishing, the candelabra feature an anthropomorphic stem in the form of a magnificent priestess in a solemn pose.
+The priestesses are dressed in a long tunic that is embroidered in a zigzag pattern.
+Each woman brandishes an oil lamp with an elongated mid-portion that is surmounted by two winged Victory figures, which are leaning against the faux lid with an acorn finial, with a lower portion that is adorned with waterleaves; the Victories reach out toward a double flower with rosettes, upon which a dove is perching.
+The spouts are in the form of the heads of imaginary beasts with open mouths; the pedestals, with gadrooned rings, rest upon round bases adorned with stylized palm and bead friezes.
+Each priestess supports on her head an Ionic chapter with scrolls and gadrooning, on which rests a covered bowl that is decorated with wide pierced palms, from which emerges the slightly bulging baluster stem that issues the light branches.
+The stem terminates in a nozzle and drip pan featuring three small cornices adorned with scrolls, which support butterflies; to it are attached six other sinuous light branches, arranged on two levels.
+They are elaborately decorated with scrolling, mascarons, gadrooned friezes and ewers with applied handles that are adorned with lions’ heads; the nozzles and drip pans are embellished with palm, leaf, and Greek key motifs and flowers.
+The female figures stand on tall triangular bases with convex sides that are elaborately adorned with egg-and-dart and heart leaf friezes, with masks of Diana and bead friezes at the corners, as well as applied motifs including, on the front, the chariots of Venus and Mercury being pulled by swans and roosters, surmounting oculi in which are owls with outstretched wings against a starry ground, and on the sides, arabesques with flowers, acanthus leaves and palm motifs centered by male goats supported by thyrses.
+On the corners of the bases there are winged horses with scaly fish tails.
 The triangular plinth has canted corners and slightly concave sides.

 In 1798 and 1801, France led an expedition to Egypt, with the aim of countering Britain’s ambitions in the Orient, and of dominating the region politically and economically.
 This military operation, originally led by General Napoleon Bonaparte and later by his successors, was known as the Egyptian Campaign.
-It was a veritable research mission, manned by eminent scientists, historians and artists.
-After its return to France, the mission’s repercussions were extraordinarily influential, particularly in the field of the decorative arts.
+It was a veritable research mission manned by eminent scientists, historians and artists.
+After returning to France, the repercussions of the mission were extraordinarily influential, particularly in the field of the decorative arts.
 By 1802, Baron Vivant-Denon had published his Voyage dans la Basse et la Haute Egypte, which became a great success.
-Subsequently, architects, painters, and artisans began to produce their own interpretations of Egyptian models, of which they produced many variations and which they introduced into their own creations.
+Subsequently, architects, painters, and artisans began to produce their own interpretations of Egyptian models, of which they made many variations and whose motifs they introduced into their own work.
 In the field of lighting, there are many candelabra that are adorned with solemn female figures that were inspired by the monumental sculpture of the Egypt of the Pharaohs.
 The present pair of candelabra was made within that particular context.
-Its unusual design, as well as the exceptional quality of its chasing and gilding, support an attribution to Pierre-Philippe Thomire, the most talented Parisian bronzier of the early decades of the 19th century.
+Their unusual design, as well as the exceptional quality of their chasing and gilding, support an attribution to Pierre-Philippe Thomire, the most talented Parisian bronzier of the early decades of the 19th century.
 Today, among the rare identical pairs of candelabra known to exist – though with certain variations in their decor - one pair, also offered by La Pendulerie, has the same provenance.
 Another pair, made entirely of gilt bronze, is illustrated in G. and R. Wannenes, Les bronzes ornementaux et les objets montés de Louis XIV à Napoléon III, Milan, 2004, p.
 387. One further pair, which was formerly in the Mancel collection, is pictured in S. Chadenet, Les styles Empire & Restauration, Editions Baschet et Cie, Paris, p.
 25.

 The Beistegui: A Dynasty of Great Collectors